 Units

 NC.CSKL-008 Workplace Communication

-Strategies 0.0
+Strategies

+NC.CSKL-014 Public Speaking in the Workplace0.0

-NC.CSKL-016 Digital Fluency 0.0
+NC.CSKL-016 Digital Fluency0.0

 Certificate of Completion: Mindful Coworker

 Earners of this certificate have demonstrated empathetic strategies and good listening skills to build strong connections with customers, clients, and co-workers from diverse backgrounds and differing points of view.
 They have also identified and applied strategies for becoming more adaptable and managing stress in the modern workplace.
 Earners have gained a deeper understanding of the distinct advantages to having diversity in the workplace.